Thirsty Merc: 2003: First Work

-Debut studio album
+2004: Self-Titled Debut Studio Album 'Thirsty Merc'

 On 16 August 2004 Thirsty Merc issued their debut studio album, the self-titled, Thirsty Merc, which was co-produced by the group with Lindsay Gravina (The Living End, Magic Dirt).
 Also that month, prior to a national tour in support of its release, Baker left and was replaced on guitar by Sean Carey (ex-Midnight Swim), whom they had met when playing a support slot to his group at a Kings Cross venue, Club 77.
 The album spent 48 weeks on the ARIA Albums Chart Top 50, peaking at No. 15, and launched the band in the Australian mainstream. dB Magazine's Kelly Parish observed "[e]ven though the band's sound is predominantly rock, it has been influenced by more traditional flavours ... they have developed a very wide audience which embraces both the alternative and mainstream camps".
 Thirsty Merc reached No. 29 on New Zealand's RIANZ Albums Chart.
 It was recorded and mixed on 2 inch tape, and then further mixed by Gravina at his Birdland Studios.

 Five singles were released from Thirsty Merc: "Emancipate Myself", "My Completeness" (August 2004), "Someday, Someday" (December), "In the Summertime" (April 2005), and "When the Weather Is Fine" (September).
 All five appeared in the ARIA Singles Chart top 50, with the highest charting, "Someday, Someday" reaching No. 19.
 Of these singles only "In the Summertime" reached the top 50 in New Zealand, where it peaked at No. 12.
 In June 2005 Billboard's Christie Eliezer felt the album showed "eclectic rock-, classical- and jazz-influenced pop [that] appealed to Australian radio programmers".
 The album was due for United States and European release in early 2006 on Atlantic Records.

 "In the Summertime" was nominated at the ARIA Music Awards of 2005 for "Best Video", while "Someday, Someday" was nominated for "Single of the Year", "Best Group", and "Best Pop Release".
 At the ceremony in October, the group performed "Someday, Someday".
 In 2006 Carey described the group's style to Jet Magazine, it was "Just be yourself" and "about being young and living in Australia.
 We’re not trying to be 50 Cent or anything, we’re all just boys from the country, just trying to move into the city and make our way".
 He listed Evermore, Crowded House, Foo Fighters and Cold Chisel as his favourite bands.
 In February 2007 they supported Ozzy Osbourne on the Australian leg of his national tour.